Jon Huntsman Jr.: Religious views

 Huntsman is a member of the LDS Church and served a church mission to Taiwan.
 In an interview with Time magazine, he stated that he considers himself more spiritual than religious, and in December 2010, he told Newsweek that the LDS Church doesn't have a monopoly on his spiritual life.
-In a May 2011 interview, Huntsman stated "I believe in God.
+In a May 2011 interview, Huntsman said "I believe in God.
 I'm a good Christian.
 I'm very proud of my Mormon heritage.
 I am Mormon."